michaelgwelch/loominate.net/_posts/2012-03-31-brainmess-description.md

                     </table>

                     <p>
                       While this appears to be correct to me, it is actually a little different than the Brainmess specification.
 Brainmess specifies that the <code>]</code> instruction test the current cell.
-This C implementation doesn&#8217;t do that.
+This C implementation doesn't do that.
 It just jumps back to the beginning of the loop and relies on the fact that the current cell will be tested as part of the <code>while</code> condition.
                     </p>

  [1]: http://www.loominate.net/2012/03/13/brainmess/ "Brainmess"